Whether you’re installing a new air conditioner or wanting to maximize your current one, getting it level is important.

-Air conditioners are often installed on concrete pads.
-As time passes, the pad can crack, shift or sink.
-This can result in breakdowns and even premature replacement.
-Let’s go over some of the malfunctions that can happen and how to repair an air conditioner that isn’t level.
+Air conditioners are often placed on concrete pads.
+Over time, the pad can crack, shift or sink.
+This can cause malfunctions and even premature failure.
+Let’s discuss some of the malfunctions that can happen and how to repair an air conditioner that isn’t level.

-Your air conditioner’s compressor is an important component.
-As its name suggests, it compresses liquid refrigerant that has turned into gas as it absorbs heat from your home.
+Your air conditioner’s compressor is an important part.
+As its name implies, it compresses liquid refrigerant that has turned into gas as it takes on heat from your house.
 Once the compressor releases heat under pressure, the refrigerant turns into liquid again.

 • Compressor damage because of grinding parts.